GOVERNING BODY ANNUAL STATEMENT 2017-18

 What we have been doing this year

-An important element of our work is conducting Performance Management of the Headteacher with the support and advice of our external adviser.
-We set targets for the future which are in line with the School Development Plan, covering school ethos, teaching and learning, and succession planning.
-We have regular meetings through the year to discuss progress being made.
+Another element of our work is conducting Performance Management of the Headteacher with the support and advice of our external adviser.
+We set targets for the future which are in line with the School Improvement Plan.
+The Appraisal Panel have regular meetings with Mr McCabe through the year to discuss progress being made.

-We are very proud of our Catholic Ethos here in St Joseph’s, and believe it is one of our great strengths.
-As well as ensuring the highest of academic standards, the Governors are committed to encouraging our pupils to understand the meaning and significance of our faith.
-The focus of this committee is to ensure that our mission as a Roman Catholic High School permeates throughout our school community.
+We are very proud of our Catholic Ethos here at St. Joseph’s and believe it is one of our great strengths.
+As well as aiming for the highest of academic standards, the governors are committed to encouraging our pupils to understand the meaning and significance of our faith.
+The focus of the Mission & Ethos committee is to ensure that our mission as a Roman Catholic High School permeates throughout our school community.

 Standards & Welfare Committee

-The focus of this committee is to ensure that all our pupils are enabled to achieve to their full potential in a safe and happy learning environment.
+The focus of this committee is to ensure that all our students are enabled to achieve to their full potential in a safe and happy learning environment.

-We are also concerned about our “vulnerable groups” of children and focus on how the Pupil Premium Grant is being spent by the school and what impact this has on their outcomes and wellbeing.
+We believe that all students, including our “vulnerable groups” should make progress that is in line with their peers.
+In order to gain an understanding of how this is achieved we focus on how the Pupil Premium Grant is being spent by the school and what impact this has on their outcomes and wellbeing.

 Link Governors, attached to particular departments, have formed strong links with Heads of Department and are invited to attend meetings in school.
-All this is so that we can be sure that the school is on track to fulfil its ambitious targets for all pupils.
+All this is so that we can inform ourselves of the work that is being done in order to ensure that the school is on track to fulfil its ambitious targets for all pupils.

 We also look at different aspects of school discipline including attendance and uniform, and are always very pleased to hear about the many letters and phone calls praising the behaviour of students when they are outside school.